Where We Work

 Last year, we helped millions build lasting change

-3.1 million people treated for at least 1 neglected tropical disease, greatly contributing to national efforts toward their control and elimination.
+Treated more than 12.3 million people for at least one neglected tropical disease, greatly contributing to national efforts toward their control and elimination.

-6.3 million children under the age of 5 received 2 doses of vitamin A, protecting their vision and health.
+Provided more than 5.8 million children under the age of 5 with two doses of vitamin A, protecting their vision and health.

-Supported more than 240 women supported with training on climate-smart farming practices so they can grow nutritious foods and generate income.
+Supported nearly 7,000 women with training on climate-smart farming practices so they can grow nutritious foods and generate income.

 Office opened: 1999